Wilson County Development Services

 4.)
 Do I have to pay for a building permit up front?

 Yes, fees for a building permit and/or an adequate facilities tax are collected in full at time of application.
-Residential permits are based on $0.70 per square foot (includes living area, attached garage, finished or unfinished bonus rooms, sunrooms, and finished or unfinished basements) along with a $3,000 Adequate Facilities Tax for new construction.
-Adequate Facilities Tax must be paid with seperate check.
-Accessory structures (patios, screened porches, swimming pools, carports, detached garages, barns, or storage buildings) are charged $50.00 for structures of 1,000 square feet or less or $75.00 for structures of 1,001 square feet or more.
+Residential permits are based on $0.70 per square foot (includes living area, attached garage, finished or unfinished bonus rooms, sunrooms, and finished or unfinished basements) along with a $5,000 Adequate Facilities Tax for new construction.
+Adequate Facilities Tax must be paid with a seperate check.
+Effective July 1, 2019, Building Permit Fees will be based on the following:

 5.)
 How long are building permits good?